 9 tourist traps in the Netherlands (and the best alternatives)

-We’ve all no doubt heard about tourist traps in the Netherlands and Amsterdam and many of us have probably even been to them.
+We’ve no doubt all heard about tourist traps in the Netherlands and Amsterdam, and many of us have probably even been to them.

-What begins as a way for a country to teach people about their culture, ends up being overrun with irritating tourists, overcrowded spaces, and selfie sticks ruining your ‘original’ photo.
+What begins as a way for a country to teach people about their culture ends up being overrun with irritating tourists, overcrowded spaces, and selfie sticks ruining your ‘original’ photo.

-Tourism in the Netherlands has become such a problem that the Dutch Tourism Board has taken measures to discourage visitors.
+Tourism in the Netherlands has become such a problem that the Dutch Tourism Board has taken measures to discourage visitors — but many of them have been rendered futile, with tourists continuing to flock to the city.

 1. The Heineken Experience

-inside of the heineken experience museum
+inside of the heineken experience museum tourist traps in amsterdam

-An inside view into The Heineken Experience museum in Amsterdam.
+An inside view into The Heineken Experience Museum in Amsterdam.
 Image: Pixabay

-The tour costs €21, but this price does include two free beers at the end of the tour.
+The tour costs €23, but this price does include two free beers at the end of the tour.
 Sign me up! 😎

 Is the Heineken Experience worthwhile?